Table of Contents

 machine communication

-But that has the constraint of network packetswitching.
+we can get to some serious bitrates without the constraint of network packet switching.
 Machine-to-machine (M2M) links at data centers like Elon’s Colossus Supercluster today can now get to 400 GB/s, with 800 GB/s rolling out across the country. by 2030, 1.6 TbE (1.6 TB/s) is expected to predominate for server-to-server traffic.
-How fast will broadband traffic get to? the world record on a single cable is 402 TbE.
-How fast does it need to get to?
-How would humanity improve if we could communicate

-To put the scale of human communication in perspective: the world record for data transmission on a single fiber optic cable is 402 terabits per second.
-Compare that to the 39.15 bits per second throughput of human language.
+to put the scale of human communication in perspective: the world record for data transmission on a single fiber optic cable is, again, 402 TERABITS per second. compared to the 39.15 BITS per second throughput of human language, a single cable can transmit information over 10 trillion times faster than a person can communicate with words:

 $\frac{402 \times 10^{12}}{39.15} \approx 1.03 \times 10^{13}$